Ich bin ein Berliner: Urban legend

 The doughnut misconception has since been repeated by media such as the BBC (by Alistair Cooke in his Letter from America program), The Guardian, MSNBC, CNN, Time magazine, and The New York Times; mentioned in several books about Germany written by English-speaking authors, including Norman Davies and Kenneth C. Davis; and used in the manual for the Speech Synthesis Markup Language.
 It is also mentioned in Robert Dallek's 2003 biography of Kennedy, An Unfinished Life: John F. Kennedy, 1917–1963.
+In her book on the history of Berlin, historian Mary Fulbrook repeated the myth that Kennedy called himself a jelly doughnut and that his audience laughed.

 Another reference to this misconception appears in David Foster Wallace's 1996 novel Infinite Jest, which contains the following passage:

 Few foreigners realize that the German term Berliner is also the vulgate idiom for a common jelly doughnut, and thus that Kennedy's seminal 'Ich bin ein Berliner' was greeted by the Teutonic crowds with a delight only apparently political.

 In the Discworld novel Monstrous Regiment by Terry Pratchett, special envoy Sam Vimes, tasked with ending a war between the bellicose nation of Borogravia and an alliance of its aggrieved neighbours, intended to express his support for Borogravia by saying "I am a citizen of Borogravia" in its native language.
 However, Polly Perks, the main character, corrects him, saying he called himself a cherry pancake.

 The stand-up comedy tour Dress to Kill by comedian Eddie Izzard also mentioned Kennedy's speech, speculating the German audience thought it must just be American slang, for an American.
+Izzard further imagines Kennedy undertaking a tour of other German cities with names connected with food, introducing himself as a "hamburger" and a "frankfurter".

 The jelly doughnut myth was largely unknown to Germans until the social web enhanced cross-cultural exchange in the 2000s.
 At the death of Robert Lochner in September 2003, German media retold the story on the creation of Kennedy's phrase without mentioning the myth, while on the same occasion English language media still added the myth as fact, as for example the New York Times informed by Associated Press.
 The German Historical Museum in Berlin opened an exhibition in 2003 without providing a hint to the myth either.
-The myth entered the German Wikipedia article "Ich bin Berliner" in May 2005 brought over from the English version where it had been discussed since the creation of the article in October 2001.
-It was already marked as an urban legend at the time in 2005.
-The German version settled on a section title "misconception in the english-speaking world" (Missverständnis im englischsprachigen Raum) by January 2007.
 The Kennedy Museum in Berlin picked up the story in November 2008, debunking the myth, while an English article in Spiegel International about the opening of the museum in 2006 did quote the myth as fact.
-A reference to the myth in the national newspaper "Die Welt" as of July 2008 shows that the knowledge about the misconception in the US was well understood by then, referencing Wikipedia in the text.
-In her book on the history of Berlin, historian Mary Fulbrook repeated the myth that Kennedy called himself a jelly doughnut and that his audience laughed.
+A reference to the myth in the national newspaper Die Welt in July 2008 shows that the knowledge about the misconception in the US was well understood by then, referencing Wikipedia in the text.